Siege of Corinth: Bridge Creek

-On May 28 Maj.
-Gen. Nelson ordered Colonel Sedgwick to seize a Confederate-held crossing of Bridge Creek, a small tributary of the Tuscumbia River.
+On May 28 Nelson ordered Sedgwick to seize a Confederate-held crossing of Bridge Creek, a small tributary of the Tuscumbia River.
 Sedgwick moved his brigade out from the main Union trenches with the 2nd and 20th Kentucky infantry regiments in the lead.
 Sedgwick drove in the Confederate pickets then encountered a larger force guarding the bridge.
 The Kentucky infantry managed to gain hold of the eastern end of the bridge while Sedgwick ordered forward the 31st Indiana infantry and Captain John Mendenhall's artillery battery.
 These reinforcements and artillery forced the Confederates to abandon the bridge completely.

 Retreat

 With the Federal army preparing to lay siege to the town, a Confederate council of war decided to retreat.
-Confederate commander General P. G. T. Beauregard saved his army by a hoax.
+Beauregard saved his army by a hoax.
 Some of the men were given three days' rations and ordered to prepare for an attack.
 As expected, one or two went over to the Union with that news.
 The preliminary bombardment began, and Union forces maneuvered for position.
 During the night of May 29, the Confederate army moved out.
 They used the Mobile and Ohio Railroad to carry the sick and wounded, the heavy artillery, and tons of supplies.
 When a train arrived, the troops cheered as though reinforcements were arriving.
-They set up dummy Quaker Guns along the defensive earthworks.
+They set up dummy Quaker guns along the defensive earthworks.
 Camp fires were kept burning, and buglers and drummers played.
 The rest of the men slipped away undetected, withdrawing to Tupelo, Mississippi.
 When Union patrols entered Corinth on the morning of May 30, they found the Confederate troops gone.
-The Union forces took control and made it the base for their operations to seize control of the Mississippi River Valley, and especially the Confederate stronghold of Vicksburg, Mississippi.
+The Union forces took control and made it the base for their operations to seize control of the Mississippi River valley, and especially the Confederate stronghold of Vicksburg, Mississippi.

 Aftermath

-John Pope, whose aggressiveness exceeded his strategic capabilities, remarked in his memoirs that Halleck's cautious campaign failed to take full advantage of a glittering array of talented Union officers, including "Grant, Sherman, Sheridan, Thomas, McPherson, Logan, Buell, Rosecrans and many others I might mention."
+Pope, whose aggressiveness exceeded his strategic capabilities, remarked in his memoirs that Halleck's cautious campaign failed to take full advantage of a glittering array of talented Union officers, including "Grant, [W.T.]
+Sherman, Sheridan, Thomas, McPherson, Logan, Buell, Rosecrans and many others I might mention."

-A Confederate army led by Maj.
-Gen. Earl Van Dorn attempted to retake the city in October 1862, but was defeated in the Second Battle of Corinth by a Union army under the command of Rosecrans.
-At times during the second battle, Confederate forces seemed to have the upper hand but would fail to follow up on their successes leading to a devastating defeat for Confederate forces in that region.
-Rosecrans had the opportunity to crush rebel forces during the battle but failed to follow up his victory, allowing Maj.
-Gen. Earl Van Dorn to escape from destruction.
-Corinth would ultimately lead to the operations that would open the Mississippi River valley which was considered by General Chief Henry W. Halleck as, "the opening of the Mississippi River will be to us of more advantage than the capture of forty Richmonds".
+A Confederate army led by Van Dorn attempted to retake the city in October 1862, but was defeated in the Second Battle of Corinth by a Union army under the command of Rosecrans.
+At times during the second battle, Confederate forces seemed to have the upper hand but failed to follow up on their successes, leading to a devastating defeat for Confederate forces in that region.
+Rosecrans had the opportunity to crush rebel forces during the battle but failed to follow up his victory, allowing Van Dorn to escape from destruction.
+Corinth ultimately led to the operations that opened the Mississippi River valley, which was considered by Halleck as, "the opening of the Mississippi River will be to us of more advantage than the capture of forty Richmonds".

+Preservation

+The American Battlefield Trust and its partners have preserved more than 820 acres of the Corinth battlefield through mid-2023.